FM1337/cast-latest-video/README.md

 # Credits

 - [home-assistant-libs](https://github.com/home-assistant-libs) for the python library for casting
 - Google for the YouTube API.
+- [Saurabh Kumar](https://github.com/theskumar) for his python-dotenv library